 Seek Internship Opportunities

 Contact the CLA Career Services Office.
 Career Services help students find and apply for internships.
 Internships are a key way to develop skills and experience.
 They also maintain a monthly e-newsletter with networking, interviewing, and learning opportunities.
-Students are highly encouraged to opt into this newsletter.

 Contact the advisors.
 Our undergraduate advisors receive many internship announcements and share them with communication studies students.